 The Accounting Operations Unit monitors financial accounting transactions for accuracy, timeliness and compliance with applicable laws, policies and guidelines.
 Produces vendor payments, 1099 MISC forms, and State sales and use tax reporting and performs escheatment processing for the County.
 Assists county departmental staff with training and ongoing support in relation to County policies, procedures, and the use of the County-wide financial management system (Aspen).
 Ensures the integrity of data in the Aspen System as well as maintains, updates, analyzes and enhances the software functions and features utilized.

 Dana Baker, Procurement Manager

-The Purchasing Manager is responsible for leading Ramsey County's centralized purchasing management function.
-Purchasing includes the acquisition of all goods and services made by or on behalf of the County, its agencies, departments, officials, and authorized agents in accordance with state statutes and County purchasing policies and procedures.
+The Ramsey County Procurement Manager leads Ramsey County's centralized purchasing management function within the County's Finance Department.
+Purchasing includes the acquisition of all supplies, equipment, materials and/or labor and professional and client services made by or on behalf of the County, its agencies, departments, officials, and authorized agents.
 Purchasing shall strive to acquire goods and services at the lowest cost consistent with prevailing economic conditions, appropriate standards of quality and continuity of service, while establishing and maintaining a reputation for openness, fairness and integrity.
-It shall comply fully with all applicable Federal, State and Local laws, County Administrative Code, and Procurement rules, regulations, processes and procedures.
-Ramsey County partners with the City of St. Paul's Division of Contract and Analysis Services (CAS) for many purchasing-related services.
+Purchasing shall comply fully with all applicable Federal, State and Local laws, County Administrative Code, and Procurement rules, regulations, processes and procedures.
+Purchasing will be done in a manner and method that provides efficient and effective expenditure of County funds with maximum protection of County taxpayer interests.

 Formerly titled Office of Budgeting and Accounting from 1973-2012.